Skip to main content

 3.1. if: Making Decisions in Your Logic

 The if action is the cornerstone of decision-making in Softyflow.
 It allows you to execute different sets of nested actions based on whether a given condition evaluates to true or false.
 It supports if, else if, and else branches for building out complex logic.
+This action is fundamental for almost any non-trivial workflow.
+It's used for validating form inputs, checking user roles and permissions, responding to user selections, handling different API responses, and creating any kind of conditional logic path.

 Configuration

 • condition (boolean): An expression that must resolve to a boolean true or false.
-You can write complex conditions using JavaScript within {{ }}.
+You can write complex conditions using JavaScript.

 • actions: Separate nested action blocks for the if, else if, and else branches.